Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_warmup.md

 in steps of 100.
 That is, we estimate using 100 sample, then 200 samples, 300 samples and so.
 The updated code looks like this:

+::::{tip} Python - Estimating E[N] as a function of sample size :class:dropdown

 ```{code-block} python